dmbarbour/glas/README.md

 ## Project Goals

-The concrete goal is to bootstrap a command-line utility named `glas` with support for user-defined syntax, compilation of modules, extraction of binaries, content-addressed storage, incremental builds, and usable acceleration (ideally for CPU and KPN).
+The concrete goal is to bootstrap a command-line utility named `glas` with support for user-defined syntax, compilation of modules, extraction of binaries, content-addressed storage, incremental builds, continuous builds, and usable acceleration (ideally for CPU and KPN).

-The bootstrap implementation is written in F# and will be relatively minimal.
-It will include a simplistic application interpreter in addition to binary extraction.
+A minimal bootstrap implementation will be written in F#, with a motive to leverage JIT compilation for performance.
+The bootstrap will not support acceleration or stowage unless these prove necessary.

 ## Status of Language